AdobeDocs/experience-platform.en/help/destinations/catalog/data-partner/acxiom-prospect-suppression.md

 >[!NOTE]
 >
 >The [!DNL Acxiom Prospect-Suppression] destination is in beta.
 This destination connector and documentation page are created and maintained by the Acxiom team.
 For any inquiries or update requests, please contact them directly at acxiom-adobe-help@acxiom.com.

 ## Overview {#overview}

-Use Acxiom Prospect-Suppression to deliver the most productive prospect audiences possible.
+Use [!DNL Acxiom Prospect-Suppression] to deliver the most productive prospect audiences possible.
 This connector securely exports first party data from Real-Time Customer Data Platform and runs it through an award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
-This will be matched against the Acxiom Global database which enables the prospect lists to be tailored for import.
-Then, use the [Acxiom Prospecting Data Import](/help/sources/connectors/data-partners/acxiom-prospecting-data-import.md) source connector to prospect lists from Acxiom back into Real-Time CDP, with your known or converted customers removed.
+This will be matched against the [!DNL Acxiom Global] database which enables the prospect lists to be tailored for import.
+Then, use the [[!DNL Acxiom Prospecting Data Import]](/help/sources/connectors/data-partners/acxiom-prospecting-data-import.md) source connector to prospect lists from Acxiom back into Real-Time CDP, with your known or converted customers removed.

 ![Marketing diagram to export first-party data to Acxiom, then import prospect data back into Real-Time CDP](/help/destinations/assets/catalog/data-partner/acxiom/marketing-workflow.png)

 Acxiom offers the industry's best-performing audiences with the largest catalog of over 12,000 global data attributes specifically focused on providing personalized experiences.
 Tap into limitless combinations of high-quality data to create and distribute audiences to meet specific campaign needs.